Ishaan-Rawat/CanteenRater/README.md

 # CanteenRater
-A full stack web application serving you with information about which NSIT eatery to head to when looking for ideal food :)
+A full stack web application serving you with information about various eateries in NSUT.

 ## **Features**